Hagtronics/Visual-ASCII-Directory-Tree-Generator/README.md

 ![Screenshot](/images/screen_shot_2.PNG)

 ## Usage:
-Get the single source file and run it anywhere Python 3.12+ is installed.
-No other dependencies.
+Get the single source file and run it anywhere Python 3.12+ and ttkbootstrap is installed.
+(see the requirements.txt in the src directory)

 ## Simple to use:
 1) Select the directory to generate a tree view of.